 Scala Contarini del Bovolo: Origin of the Name

-The Scala Contarini del Bovolo was my favorite hidden gem find while in Venice, Italy.
-The name literally means the ladder Contarini (a surname) of the snail.
-Standing before the palazzo, it’s not a stretch to see where the name originated.
-The steps were originally designed for the Contarini family, and the snail-like spiral of the steps is clear.
+The Scala Contarini del Bovolo was my favorite off the beaten path find while in Venice, Italy.
+The name literally means the “ladder Contarini (a surname) of the snail.”
+Standing before the palazzo, it’s not a stretch to see where the name originated, as the steps spiral up five stories high.

 Ever since I had stumbled across pictures of the Scala Bovolo, I had wanted to find it while we were in Venice.
 It is mentioned in a few guide books, but usually in a passing way, with only a sentence or two given to it.